-Stop thinking – like in my younger years pretending to be upstairs on my computer when I was actually laying on my bed, facing the wall, worrying, ruminating, obsessing over AIDS, paranoid that a boy at school wanted to stab me to death, and are those heart murmurs in my chest?
-I shouldn’t have watched those television shows about modern medicine because by the time the credits were rolling I’d diagnosed myself with Leukemia and Parkinson’s and three types of kidney failure.
+Stop thinking – like in my younger years pretending to be upstairs on my computer when I was actually laying on my bed, facing the wall, worrying, ruminating, obsessing over AIDS, paranoid that a boy at school wanted to stab me to death – are those heart murmurs in my chest?
+I should have stopped watching those television shows about modern medicine because by the time the credits were rolling I’d diagnosed myself with Leukaemia and Parkinson’s and three types of lung disease.

 Stop drinking – like waking up in a homestay in Havana, Cuba, mottled in vomit.
-Apologising to the old woman whose house it was, taking the sheets to the launderette, humiliated when they refused to wash them.
+Apologising to the old woman whose room we were renting, taking the sheets to the launderette, humiliated when they refused to wash them.
 “Too dirty to clean,” they said.
-Oh the irony!
-Our new Cuban friend, Alex, had showed us the particulars of local life, cheap bars and hole-in-the wall eateries, and nicknamed me ‘El Dragón’ that night, because of the noises I was making, the roars and facial tics, as he and his friend helped me home along the Malecón.
+Oh, the irony!
+Our new Cuban friend, Alex, had shown us the particulars of local life, cheap bars, and hole-in-the-wall eateries, and nicknamed me ‘El Dragón’ the previous night, because of the noises I was making, the roars and facial tics, as he and his friend helped me home along the Malecón.
 It had been a hard few days, spikes-a-plenty me hearties, and I was trying to drown the crow in a barrel of rum.
 I was drunk, ecstatic that the crow was silenced, but I didn’t know when to stop, the cheerful haze mutating to a red mist, angry at myself that I didn’t feel like this all the time.
 That fucking crow!
-And then the facial churns and the roars as the two Cuban men helped me to my homestay through the dawn lit Havana streets.
+And then the facial churns and the roars as the two Cuban men helped me to my homestay through the dawn-lit Havana streets.